calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * Higher attainment
 * Better use of time

-### Bad behaviour
+### Bad behaviour (15min)

-Whiteboard - Class Activity

-TASK1: List Bad Behaviours
+TASK1: From pre-task list - Gather on shared whiteboard
 TASK2: Reflect on the identified bad behaviours
 * What is this behaviour?
-    * What does this mean?
+* Why does this behaviour occur?

-* Some of my list
-    * Late
-    * Missing Equipment
-    * Distracting Other Students
-    * Interrupting teacher
-    * Attention Seeking (taking time from teacher unnecessarily)
-    * Vandalism
+(Spoiler: see incentives later)

 ### Examples of good behaviour

-TASK: What was on your pre-reading list of _good behaviours_?
+TASK: Compare with your pre-task list of _good behaviours_?

 * Self (Engagement) [Emotional]
     * Confidence